 The Affirmative Action Office supports equity and diversity through the Equal Opportunity and Affirmative Action plan, policies, and procedures.
-Our goal is to maintain a campus free of discrimination and harassment, and welcoming to all people.
+Our goal is to maintain a campus free of discrimination and welcoming to all people.

 In addition to policies and procedures to help ensure student safety on campus, UW-Eau Claire is home to the Center for Awareness of Sexual Assault (CASA), a support and advocacy service for victims.
 All services are free and confidential.

-The counseling services office at UW-Eau Claire provides essential counseling to students who find themselves struggling with depression, anxiety, stress and a variety of other mental health concerns.
+The Counseling Services office at UW-Eau Claire provides essential counseling to students who find themselves struggling with depression, anxiety, stress, and a variety of other mental health concerns.

-Dean of Students
+Dean of Students Office

-To address the challenges and issues facing women and the LGBTQIA+ community, this center offers resources, information and programs for our campus.
+To address the challenges and issues facing women and the LGBTQIA+ community, this center offers resources, information, and programs for our campus.

-The TRIO Ronald E McNair Postbaccalaureate Achievement Program is a graduate school preparatory program funded by the U.S. Department of Education and sponsored by UW-Eau Claire.
+The TRIO Ronald E McNair Postbaccalaureate Achievement Program is a graduate school preparatory program funded by the US Department of Education and sponsored by UW-Eau Claire.

-In order to meet our mission of providing an equal educational opportunity to all, the Services for Students with Disabilities office works with students, faculty and staff to facilitate provisions for accommodations for a wide variety of needs.
+In order to meet our mission of providing an equal educational opportunity to all, the Services for Students with Disabilities office works with students, faculty, and staff to facilitate provisions for accommodations for a wide variety of needs.

 Whether you have a cold or an ongoing medical condition, Student Health Service is here to help you feel better.

-Upward Bound is a federally funded program aimed at providing support to area high school students identified as needed financial and academic support in order to succeed and prepare for admission to and completion of college.
+Upward Bound is a federally funded program aimed at providing support to area high school students identified as needing financial and academic support in order to succeed and prepare for admission to and completion of college.